cryptimeleon/eccelwrap/README.md

 ```
 Insert the location of your JAR files for the `-Dfile` parameter.
 Eccelwrap is tested with JCE version 5.62 and ECCelerate™ version 6.02 and the above commands install them using the version strings that are required for Eccelwrap.
-You can still install other versions of the dependencies using the above commands, but the ´-Dversion` arguments need to be exactly as specified above.
+You can still install other versions of the dependencies using the above commands, but the `-Dversion` arguments need to be exactly as specified above.

 ## Miscellaneous Information